Punktum-dk/epp-service-specification/README.md

 The generation of an AuthInfo token can be accomplished by all users with privileges to do so.

-When the authorisation has been created it is visible to the users with the privilege to generate it, not just the requester.
+When the authorization has been created it is visible to the users with the privilege to generate it, not just the requester.

 The token is accessible in: